dpritchard/seaweedR/README.md

 ## Installation

 This version is under development and likely always will be.
-It is pretty unlikely that this package will every be published on CRAN.
+It is pretty unlikely that this package will ever be published on CRAN.
 Therefore this package should be installed from GitHub using Hadley Wickham's `devtools` package.

 ````r
 install.packages('devtools')